 The Emerald Isle has plenty to offer overseas buyers, but where is the best place to live?

 Well, according to the Irish Times, the answer is Waterford.
-This up-and-coming city on the beautiful southeast coast won the annual ‘Best Place to Live in Ireland’ competition based on criteria including affordability, community spirit, transport links and security.
+This up-and-coming city on the beautiful southeast coast actually grabbed the title in a ‘Best Place to Live in Ireland’ competition based on criteria including affordability, community spirit, transport links and security.

 But, what else does Waterford have to offer and could you live there?